Democratie-Libre/democratie-libre/README.md

-# Demo website
+# dL web application

 ---

-This repo aims at implementing the demo website of the Démocratie Libre project : www.democratie-libre.org
+This repository aims at implementing the demonstration website of the Démocratie Libre project : www.democratie-libre.org

 ## INSTALLATION